 Source: Southbank Centre

-Though London galleries collaborating with young artists has become a common practice nowadays, none has been doing it longer than Karsten Schubert.
+Though London galleries collaborating with young artists has become a common practice nowadays, none have done it longer than Karsten Schubert.
 The German art collector has long featured and highlighted young emerging talents in his eponymous gallery since the 1980s.
 And to this day, that tradition continues.
 Each and every season, the gallery puts forth a fresh new artist to show off to the rest of the global art scene that congregates here.
 Though Schubert himself has passed away in July of 2019, his legacy in the art world lives on in his gallery!

 Source: Karsten Schubert